rx-angular/rx-angular/libs/ngx-rx-state/README.md

 - Component State Management (Also a global service is provided `RxGlobalState`)
 - Lazy state.
 No initial state needed.
 - **Subscription-less coding**
+- Lifecycle independent programming
+- State queries are cached
 - State lifetime tied to component lifetime
-- Lifecycle independent state composition
 - Slim and intuitive API
 - Fully typed and tested